hirefrank/www/videos/why-is-it-so-hard.md

 artist: "Charles Bradley"
 video: "Why Is It So Hard"
 youtube_id: yBdTVmSVq14
-summary: "Charles Bradley, backed by The Menahan Street Band, performs \"Why Is It So Hard\" live from Mellow Johnny's Bike Shop in Austin, TX, during KEXP's broadcast at SXSW.
-Recorded 3/17/2011."
-draft: false
 ---

 Charles Bradley, backed by The Menahan Street Band, performs "Why Is It So Hard" live from Mellow Johnny's Bike Shop in Austin, TX, during KEXP's broadcast at SXSW.
 Recorded 3/17/2011.